davea42/libdwarf-regressiontests/README.md

 ### LCOV

-Currently not supported.
-To run lcov usefull requires a completely separate build setup.
+Not supported.
+To run lcov usefully requires a completely different build setup.

 ## Important Build Files

+### RUNALL.sh

+This does the builds and runs all the tests.
+It uses the scripts named below to do its work.

 ### DWARFTEST.sh

-this is the main test script, which runs the tests.
+Runs the tests and compiles a few things and runs the test code.

 ### BASEFILES.sh.in